wiaio/slate/source/index.md

 Parameter | Type | Description
 --------- | ----------- | -----------
-organisationKey | String | Unique identifier for the organisation. name | String | Name of the organisation. slug | String | Slug of the organisation.
+id | String | Unique identifier for the organisation. name | String | Name of the organisation. slug | String | Slug of the organisation.
 Used as the organisations URL. avatar | String | Avatar of the organisation